henriquejunqueira/curso_node_matheus_battisti/README.md

 ## Note:

+- To install the dependencies of the files containing nodel_modules, simply run the following command:

+`npm install`

 - To run the module files, simply have nde installed on your machine.
 Then go to the directory with the js file using the terminal or cmd and type:

 `node file_name.js`